This post may contain affiliate links. As an Amazon.com Associate I earn from qualifying purchases. Find full disclosures here.

 Honestly, sometimes it’s not as much about what you do or don’t eat, but more importantly – just getting in enough calories can be the liquid gold ticket!

-It is not the time to diet or restrict calories at any level while you are breastfeeding and producing breast milk for your growing baby.
+This is not the time to diet or restrict calories at any level while you are breastfeeding and producing breast milk for your growing baby.

 Your body is already using significant amounts of energy to create liters of breast milk per day – and that’s hard work!